tc39/proposal-object-from-entries/README.md

 A proposal for a new static method `Object.fromEntries` in ECMAScript for transforming a list of key-value pairs into an object.

+This proposal was originally written by [Darien Maillet Valentine](https://github.com/bathos) and is being championed by [Jordan Harband](https://github.com/ljharb) and [Kevin Gibbons](https://github.com/bakkot).

 <!-- MarkdownTOC autolink=true bracket=round depth=3 -->

 - [Proposal](#proposal)